ishaangupta2311/ai-avatar-portfolio/README.md

 # Introduction

-This is a [Next.js](https://nextjs.org) that enables you to create a 3D AI Avatar of yourself and deploy it on the web.
+This is a [Next.js](https://nextjs.org) project that enables you to create a 3D AI Avatar of yourself and deploy it on the web.

 ## Tech Stack Overview